ansible/ansible/docsite/latest/rst/playbooks_roles.rst

      - include: wordpress.yml user=alice
      - include: wordpress.yml user=bob

 Variables passed in can then be used in the included files.
-We've already covered them a bit in :doc:`intro_variales`.
+We've already covered them a bit in :doc:`intro_variables`.
 You can reference them like this::

    {{ user }}